Coronavirus Travel Rights

-It may be that flights and hotels are still valid so check directly with them to be safe.
+It may be that flights and hotels are still valid so check directly with the airline and accommodation to be safe.
 Then...

-Also, bear in mind though that while ATOL protection may mean you get a refund for your flight and/or package holiday, it won't cover other elements booked separately that you can't use if you holiday is off – for example, if you've booked separate hotels or car hire.
+Bear in mind though that while ATOL protection may mean you get a refund for your flight and/or package holiday, it won't cover other elements booked separately that you can't use if your holiday is off – for example, if you've booked separate hotels or car hire.
 See our section below on consequential loss for what to do in this scenario.

 Also check your travel insurance policy to see if you can claim through that, or if those elements are refundable anyway.

-There's no need to panic – the rest of your holiday may be valid, otherwise there will be cover in place so you don't lose out.
+There's no need to panic – the rest of your holiday may be valid, otherwise there'll be cover in place so you don't lose out.

-Step 1: Check if your hotel and flights home are still valid with whichever firm is still trading – this could be with a holiday rep at your hotel.
-If there is a trading tour operator start here.
+Step 1: Check if your hotel and flight home are still valid with whichever firm is still trading – this could be with a holiday rep at your hotel.
+If there's a trading tour operator, start there.
 If not, try the hotel or airline.
 If you're lucky everything may still be OK, eg, you're moved to another flight by the tour operator.
 ATOL should arrange payment so you shouldn't have to do anything.

 Step 2: If the tour operator has gone bust, check with ATOL.
 It'll tell you if it's managed to find another tour operator to take over, if any element is likely to be valid (though you could check directly) or if it has found a replacement flight/hotel/etc.

 Step 3: If it's not sorted, claim via the ATOL website.
-When a company goes under, it puts full details of what to do and how to claim, including a claim form, in a list of failed providers.
-The document includes how to fill out the claim form and the documents you'll need to go with it (eg, receipts).
+When a company goes under, ATOL puts full details of what to do and how to claim, including a claim form, in its list of failed providers.
+It includes how to fill out the claim form and the documents you'll need to go with it (eg, receipts).

-Step 4: Keep all your receipts – you'll be reimbursed for costs up to the cost of the original booking.
-You can claim back the any costs you've incurred to replace the elements of your holiday that have fallen through, if you have to sort them.
-For example, if you need to buy new plane tickets home.
+Step 4: Keep all your receipts – you'll be reimbursed up to the cost of the original booking.
+You can claim back any costs you've incurred to replace the elements of your holiday that have fallen through, if you have to sort them – for example, if you need to buy new plane tickets home.

 Step 1: Check your booking, if still in the UK.
 Check with the tour operator first if you used one – if it's still trading.
-If it's an element of your trip that has gone bust such as the airline, the tour operator should sort it out for you.
-If it's the tour operator itself that's gone bust, the holiday will likely be cancelled and you'll need to claim via the travel association.
+If an element of your trip has gone bust such as the airline, the tour operator should sort it out for you.
+If the tour operator itself has gone bust, the holiday will likely be cancelled and you'll need to claim via the travel association.

-Step 2: If you're already away and something has gone wrong, ABTA should look after you.
-Whether it's the hotel or the airline, it should arrange a replacement.
-You shouldn't need to buy anything though in the rare occasions that you need to buy new tickets to get home, for example, ensure you keep receipts and full details of what you've paid.
+Step 2: If you're already away and something goes wrong, ABTA should look after you.
+Whether it's the hotel or airline, ABTA should arrange a replacement.
+You shouldn't need to buy anything, though in the rare occasions that you need to buy new tickets to get home, for example, ensure you keep receipts and full details of what you pay.

-A limited number of airlines may have ATOL protection, usually because they sell holidays too.
-However most flight-only bookings are usually excluded.
-So your options come down to how you paid.
+A limited number of airlines may offer ATOL protection, usually because they sell holidays too.
+However, most flight-only bookings are usually excluded.
+So your options come down to how you pay.

 If your booking cost £100 or more and you booked directly with the airline or hotel (even if you put just 1p of it on a credit card), under Section 75 of the Consumer Credit Act, credit card firms are jointly liable with retailers if something goes wrong – such as a firm going bust – meaning you may be able to get a refund from the card provider.

-To help, you can use our template letter to file a claim with your credit card provider – our Section 75 guide for full details.
+To help, you can use our template letter to file a claim with your credit card provider – our Section 75 guide has full details.

 While Section 75 is more powerful, Visa, Mastercard and Amex credit cards also have 'chargeback' protection (explained below).
 It may be worth using chargeback to claim as well, as some banks let you do both.
-If you want to do this, check with your bank to see if they'll let you.
-We've put together a chargeback refund template letter to help you complain too.
+If you want to do this, check with your bank to see if it'll let you.

 Here, Section 75 doesn't apply, but you may be able to claim on the chargeback scheme, where your bank or card firm gets your cash back from the retailer's bank if something goes wrong.
-This is not a legal requirement, it's a customer service promise, and it's worth trying.
+This is not a legal requirement, it's a customer service promise, but worth trying.

-If you paid using a Visa or Amex card you must claim within 120 days of becoming aware your booking (or parts of it) wouldn't be provided.
+If you paid using a Visa or Amex card you must claim within 120 days of becoming aware your booking (or parts of it) won't be provided.

 If you paid on a Mastercard, the deadline for making a claim is 120 days after the date the holiday was due to start.

-However, unless you've bought a 'company failure' add-on you may well not be covered.
+It's worth checking if you're able to make a claim on your travel insurance.
+But unless you bought a 'company failure' add-on, you may not be covered.
 If you can claim, make sure you keep hold of any receipts and paperwork to speed up the process.

 A significant event such as these can lead the Foreign and Commonwealth Office to warn against all but essential travel to affected areas or leave you unable to travel due to grounded flights or other transport.

-Often the airlines or transport companies themselves offer refunds or alternative arrangements to passengers when major events occur.
+Often airlines or transport companies offer refunds or alternative arrangements to passengers when major events occur.

-If flights are cancelled at short notice: Airlines must normally give you a full refund of any unused ticket or offer suitable alternative travel.
-Full details of how to claim and your rights, see Flight Cancellations.
+If flights are cancelled: Airlines must give you a full refund of any unused ticket or offer suitable alternative flights.
+For full details of how to claim and your rights, see Flight Cancellations.

 If flights are delayed: You're only entitled to compensation if the delay was caused by something within the airline's control.
 Extraordinary circumstances aren't covered, and airlines may well classify severe weather conditions as an extraordinary circumstance.

-But you can still try asking the airline if it will compensate you – and if it turns you down and you disagree with the decision you can challenge it.
-European guidelines state that the airline must prove there were extraordinary circumstances and it took all reasonable steps to avoid them.
+You can still try asking the airline if it'll compensate you – and if it turns you down and you disagree with the decision, you can challenge it.
+Guidelines state that the airline must prove there were extraordinary circumstances and it took all reasonable steps to avoid them.

 If your departure is delayed by over five hours, you can choose not to travel on the delayed flight and get a refund for that trip and for later flights on the same ticket.
 For full details on your rights, see our Flight Delays guide.